Gladstone Park, Victoria: Gladstone Park Basketball Club

 The Gladstone Park 'Power' play its games at the Gladstone Park Community Centre on South Circular Road.
 It competes in the Broadmeadows Basketball Association Junior Competitions, with teams from Under 8 to Under 19.
 Its colours are light blue, dark blue and white.

 Gladstone Park Bowls Club

 The Gladstone Park Bowls Club was founded in 1990.
 It is based at the Carrick – Elmhurst Reserve, on Carrick Drive.

 Gladstone Park Cricket Club

 The Gladstone Park Cricket Club first played during the 1978/79 season.
 Currently playing in the North West Cricket Association, the club plays its home games at Ginifer Reserve on Carrick Drive.
 Nicknamed the 'Burras', the club's colours are navy blue and red.
 The club won the senior Luscombe Shield in 1993/94 and 2005/2006.

 Gladstone Park Tennis Club

 The Gladstone Park Tennis Club was founded in 1968.
-It has six synthetic clay courts and three en-tout-cas courts.
+It has nine synthetic clay courts.
 It is based at Elmhurst Park.